-Except as otherwise provided in this Act and other Federal laws, the taking of fish and wildlife on public lands for non-wasteful subsistence uses shall be accorded priority over the taking of such fish and wildlife on these lands for other purposes.
-Whenever it is necessary to restrict the taking of populations offish and wildlife on such lands for subsistence uses in order to protect the continued viability of such populations, or to continue such uses, such priority shall be implemented through appropriate limitations based on the application of the following criteria:
+Except as otherwise provided in this Act and other Federal laws, the taking on public lands offish and wildlife for non-wasteful subsistence uses shall be accorded priority over the taking on such lands of fish and wildlife for other purposes.
+Whenever it is necessary to restrict the taking of populations of fish and wildlife on such lands for subsistence uses in order to protect the continued viability of such populations, or to continue such uses, such priority shall be implemented through appropriate limitations based on the application of the following criteria:

-- customary and direct dependence upon the populations as the mainstay of livelihood; - 2. local residency; and - 3. the availability of alternative resources.
+- 1. customary and direct dependence upon the populations as the mainstay of livelihood; - 2. local residency; and - 3. the availability of alternative resources.